anjoru/Ruiz_MADA_Project_5/R/analysis-code/README.md

-As of 2024.04.05
-The statistical-analysis.R file is still under development.
-Please check back after Pt 5 is complete to see the full analysis.
+2024-04-21

+The code for analysis is contained in the analysis.qmd.
+This file should be run after running the processing and eda code.